-Twenty-three killed as fresh protests engulf Iraq
+At least 27 killed as fresh protests engulf Iraq

 The unrest has broken nearly two years of relative stability in Iraq, which lived through foreign occupation, civil war and an Islamic State (IS) insurgency between 2003 and 2017.
 It is the biggest challenge to security since IS was declared beaten.

 On Friday, eight protesters were killed in Baghdad, the Iraqi Human Rights Commission said.
-At least five of them were protesters struck by tear gas canisters in Baghdad, security sources said.
+At least five of them were protesters struck by tear gas canisters, security sources said.

-In the south, at least six protesters died when members of the Iranian-backed Asaib Ahl al-Haq militia guarding the group’s local office in Nasiriya city opened fire after protesters tried to set the office on fire, security sources said.
+In the south, at least six protesters were killed when members of the Iranian-backed Asaib Ahl al-Haq (AAH) militia opened fire on protesters who tried to set fire to the group’s office in the city of Nasiriya, according to security sources.

 Eight people were killed in Amara city, including six protesters, one AAH member and one intelligence officer, police sources said.
-One protester was killed in Samawa.
+Three protesters were killed in oil-rich Basra and one in Samawa, security sources said.

-Interior Ministry spokesman Khalid al-Muhanna said at least 68 members of the security forces had also been injured.
+Interior Ministry spokesman Khalid al-Muhanna said at least 68 members of the security forces were injured.

-The government has struggled to address popular grievances since sometimes violent demonstrations erupted in Baghdad on Oct.
-1, spreading to southern cities, in protest at what many see as a corrupt and incompetent political establishment.
+The sometimes violent demonstrations erupted in Baghdad on Oct.
+1 and spread to southern cities.

-The unrest has posed the biggest challenge to Prime Minister Adel Abdul Mahdi since he took office just one year ago.
-Despite promising reforms and a broad cabinet reshuffle, the premier has so far struggled to address protesters’ discontent.
+They pose the biggest challenge to Prime Minister Adel Abdul Mahdi since he took office just a year ago.
+Despite promising reforms and ordering a broad cabinet reshuffle, he has so far struggled to address the protesters’ discontent.

 Despite the OPEC member country’s vast oil wealth, many Iraqis live in poverty, have limited access to clean water, electricity, basic healthcare or decent education as the country tries to recover from years of conflict and economic hardship.

 Many Iraqis view the elite as subservient to one or other of Iraq’s two main allies, the United States and Iran.
-Many suspect these two powers use Iraq to pursue their struggle for regional influence via proxies unconcerned by ordinary people’s needs.
+Many suspect these powers use Iraq to pursue their struggle for regional influence via proxies unconcerned with ordinary people’s needs.

 “They hit us last night and again this morning.
 We don’t have any demands anymore, we want the government toppled,” said demonstrator Salah Mohammad.